aaroncelestin/al_agent_automation/unit_tests/README.md

 *This breakdown was written by Tim Perry and you can find this tutorial in his Medium [article here](https://medium.com/@pimterry/testing-your-shell-scripts-with-bats-abfca9bdc5b9).*

 Writing tests for Bash can be challenging, since there is no built-in object support, there are only two type definitions (int and string), and thus no built-in hierachy definitions.
-That isn't a knock on bash or shell scripts, since these are Operating Systems and not a programming languages.
-Nevertheless, I'm including this handy tutorial in the README section of the unit-test folders in all of my projects going forward so it will always be on-hand when I need it.
+That isn't a knock on bash or shell scripts, because at the end of the day, Bash and all shells are Operating Systems and not programming languages.
+Nevertheless, I'm including this handy tutorial in the README section of the unit-test folders in all of my projects going forward so it will always be on-hand when I need it to automate script tests.

 The BATS GithUb repo can be found [here](https://github.com/sstephenson/bats).